rytswd/simple-nats-js/README.md

 ### 1. Local directory setup

-Create directory on local machine so that we can persist the data and config.
+Create directory on local machine so that we can persist the config and data.

 ```bash
 $ mkdir /tmp/nats-config  # For NATS and JetStream configurations